 Before performing the $\omega \rightarrow \infty$ limit in the Lorentzian IIB action \eqref{eq:relaction}, we first collect some necessary definitions.
 We define the inverse Vielbeine fields via the orthonormality condition of $\hat{E}_{\mu}{}^{\hat{A}}$\,, which now breaks up into the following conditions:

-In the sequel, we will often replace spacetime indices with frame indices.
+In the rest of the paper, we will often replace spacetime indices with frame indices.
 This means that the spacetime index has been contracted with a Vielbein component, either $\lviel{\mu}{A}$ or $\tviel{\mu}{A}$ or their inverses depending on whether the frame index is longitudinal or transverse and raised or lowered.
 For example,

 We define the determinant $E$\,, $q$-form field strengths $F^{(q)}$\,, and the four-form field $\mathcal{C}^{(4)}$ in the non-Lorentzian IIB theory after the $\omega \rightarrow \infty$ limit to be

 for $q = 1, 3, 5$ and where it is understood that $C^{(q)} = 0$ for negative $q$.